 The implementation of the project is based on the application of the following methods:

-- Geographic information systems (GIS).
+- Geographic information system (GIS).
 Through the ESRI ArcGIS software selected objects will be associated with a chronological layer.
 Thus, the concentration, intensity, and spatial relation of such objects at selected sites will be revealed.
 As a result, 3D time-maps of sites are created on the basis of the relative chronology of the objects.

 - Radiocarbon AMS dating (14C).
 According to the parameters of spatial ordering and the dense occurrence of artefacts, a series of sealed deposits considered to provide the best relative dates are selected.
-Burnt bone and charcoal are used for obtaining the absolute date linked to the calibrated radiocarbon scale.
+Burnt bone and charcoal are used for obtaining absolute dates linked to the calibrated radiocarbon scale.
 14C dates from several selected sites and objects are compared and correlated with the dates obtained by the first two methods.

 Sealed archaeological deposits and finds dated with the help of the aforementioned approaches will be mutually verified and revised by each culture dataset.
 In theory, it would be possible to compare the processes of development of material culture, reflected by the selected archaeological objects, with written sources.
 In case of the successful implementation of the project the same kind of research can be applied to similar archaeological sites in the Baltic region.